Recorded

 We piled (the Stones) into Andrew (Oldham)'s Rolls and headed for Primrose Hill in North London.
 When we reached the top of the hill, there was this well-known London character called Maxie - a sort of prototype hippy - just standing on his own playing the flute.
 Mick walked up to hyim and offered him a joint and his only response was Ah - breakfast!

-During the Between The Buttons sessions (Brian) continuously
+During the Between The Buttons sessions (Brian)

-tried to screw the pictures up: he was hiding behind his collar; he'd bought
+continuously tried to screw the pictures up: he was hiding behind

-himself a newspaper and buried himself in it; he was just not cooperating.
+his collar; he'd bought himself a newspaper and buried himself in

-I wouldn't say Brian was trying to ruin the session, but he was so often
+to ruin the session, but he was so often being difficult.
+The

-is that we were consciously trying to get an image of a band that had a
+were consciously trying to get an image of a band that had a

-vagueness to it, where you didn't have to be presented with everything
+vagueness to it, where you didn't have to be presented with

-in detail.
-And I was experimenting by putting Vaseline on the lens and
+everything in detail.
+And I was experimenting by putting Vaseline

-using strange, distorted colors.
+on the lens and using strange, distorted colors.

 [It was the] first studio session at which we concentrated on an album as a finished product.